pseastham/eFEMpart.jl/README.md

 eFEMpart is not supported as of yet on Windows.
 Sorry.

+# Dependencies

+The following packages need to be installed as dependencies:

+- SparseArrays (link)
+-

 # Meshes

 For simple geometries (rectangles...), you can use the built-in